BestTimesToVisit.com Logo

 Sunrise Hike to Hidden Lake Overlook

 Witness the sun ignite the peaks of Glacier National Park from the often-overlooked Hidden Lake Overlook.
-This moderate hike rewards you with unparalleled views before the crowds arrive.
-Pack a thermos of coffee and arrive before sunrise for the best light and solitude; check trail conditions before you go.
+This moderately challenging hike rewards you with unparalleled views and a sense of serenity, especially if you start early to beat the crowds.
+Keep an eye out for mountain goats along the trail!

 Going-to-the-Sun Road's Wildflower Extravaganza

-Drive the iconic Going-to-the-Sun Road in July or August, when wildflowers explode in vibrant colors along the route.
-Stop at Lake McDonald for a picnic, and keep an eye out for wildlife like bighorn sheep.
+Drive the iconic Going-to-the-Sun Road in July or August, when wildflowers paint the mountainsides in vibrant hues.
+Stop at Lake McDonald for a picnic amidst breathtaking scenery.
 Consider a bike ride for a more immersive experience.

 Apgar Village's Lakeside Charm